Kids & Food Allergies

 Volunteer opportunities for children and families

 Why volunteer?
-Summer is a perfect time for volunteering and a great opportunity to participate in meaningful work dedicated to helping others.
+It's a great opportunity to participate in meaningful work dedicated to helping others.
 Meet new people, help your community, develop a sense of accomplishment.
 Even if you only have an hour a week to spare...your time, energy, and caring means more than you could imagine!
 Check online, your local churches, and town/city directories.
 Do what you're comfortable with...what touches you heart, or you feel pulled toward the most.
 There are plenty of opportunities out there!
 My son was around twelve or thirteen when he began teaching chess at the library and doing the afternoon meals on wheels delivery program.
 Both wonderful choices to start with!
 Here are a few to check out in your area.